RMSpratt/Chord-Identification-App/README.md

 The primary features offered the app are listed and described below.

+### Identifying Chords
-**Identifying Chords:** Chords entered by the user are identified to provide its name and numeral relative to a selected key.
+Chords entered by the user are identified to provide its name and numeral relative to a selected key.
 Major and minor keys are supported, but theoretical keys, i.e. G#+ are excluded for selection.

 Currently all of the following chord types are supported for identification: